CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 General/resize-linux-pg.md

   1.3 Enlarge the protected disk within the protection group

-2. On the protected Linux server itself, run as root user to 2.1 ensure the iSCSI Disk has been expanded
+2. On the protected Linux server itself, run as root user to 2.1 Ensure the iSCSI Disk has been expanded
-  2.2 expand the root file system partition
+  2.2 Expand the root file system partition
-  2.3 expand the root file system
+  2.3 Expand the root file system
-  2.4 test to confirm
+  2.4 Test to confirm

-The details of step 1 has been documented in [this KB](../SafeHaven 4/SafeHaven-4-Expand Protection Group Size.md) while the details of step 2 is documented below.
+The details of step 1 have been documented in [this KB](../SafeHaven 4/SafeHaven-4-Expand Protection Group Size.md) while the details of step 2 is documented below.

 ### Step 2: Resize the iSCSI Target from Protected Linux Server

 * This step assumes step 1 is already taken.
 * The following commands are to be run with root user privileges.

 #### 2.1 Ensure the iSCSI Disk is Expanded